 Is It Illegal to Warm Your Car Up in Idaho If You’re Not Inside Of It?

-The short answer is "no." The long answer is "no, but we were for 29 years."
-From 1988-2017, Idaho's code regarding unattended running vehicles read:
+The short answer is “no.” The long answer is “no, but it was for 29 years."
+From 1988-2017, Idaho’s code regarding unattended running vehicles read:

 No person driving or in charge of a motor vehicle shall permit it to stand unattended without first stopping the engine, locking the ignition, removing the key from the ignition, effectively setting the parking brake and, when standing upon any grade, turning the front wheels to the curb or side of the highway.